 IRTA was responsible for the passage in 1982 in the U.S. of provisions in the Tax Equity and Fiscal Responsibility Act (TEFRA) which established barter exchanges on an equal footing with banks, savings institutions and credit card companies as third-party record keepers of financial transactions of taxpayers.
 The law imposed a requirement upon barter exchanges to submit information returns (1099B Forms) to the IRS for the annual barter sales made by their clients.
 IRTA retains a close relationship with the IRS to assure any potential new legislation is favorable to the barter industry and to assure the highest level of barter industry compliance with TEFRA.

-As of 2016, IRTA has over 100 members in the commercial barter and complementary currency sectors.
-Members of IRTA are from the U.S., Canada, Great Britain, Australia, China, Singapore, New Zealand, Italy, Poland, Portugal, France, Holland, Brazil, Mexico, Turkey, Puerto Rico, Thailand, Saudi Arabia the UK and Sardinia.
+As of 2020, IRTA has over 90 members in the commercial barter and complementary currency sectors.
+Members of IRTA are from the U.S., Canada, Great Britain, Australia, China, Singapore, New Zealand, Italy, Poland, France, Belgium, Brazil, Mexico, Turkey, Puerto Rico, Thailand, Bermuda, the UK and Sardinia.
 Membership is open to any individual or firm who subscribes to the aims of IRTA and who has not been convicted of a serious criminal offense or was the subject of a civil judgment involving fraud.
 International trading firms, barter exchanges, corporate barter companies, counter-trade organizations, complementary currency groups, and governmental agencies or banks who have a keen interest in the barter industry, are all welcome to apply for membership in IRTA.

 IRTA is governed by an 11-person Global Board of Directors which meets regularly to review IRTAs progress and set goals for the future.
 An Annual Meeting of IRTA is held each year at the annual convention in September.
-The 2016 IRTA Convention was held from September 22nd through 24th, 2016 at the Hard Rock Hotel in Riviera Maya, Mexico – over 100 people from 40 barter organizations around the globe attended.
-The convention included two days of speakers and seminars aimed at educating and increasing the competency of those serving the barter and complementary currency sectors.
-This year’s 2017 convention is scheduled for September 14th through 16th, at the Grand Oasis Resort in Cancun, Mexico.
+The conventions include two days of speakers and seminars aimed at educating and increasing the competency of those serving the barter and complementary currency sectors.
 See the “News” tab of our website and sub-tab “Convention News” for more information.

-In an effort to continue to provide quality barter industry education, IRTA also offers the Certified Trade Broker (CTB and Registered Trade Broker (RTB) training and accreditation programs at the convention, and is hoping to move the CTB/RTB programs online in 2016.
+In an effort to continue to provide quality barter industry education, IRTA also offers the Certified Trade Broker (CTB and Registered Trade Broker (RTB) training and accreditation programs at the convention.
+IRTA also created the Certified Trade Executive (CTE) designation in July of 2019 for exchange owners and managers.
+The CTE course materials and exam are all online at www.irtaeducation.com.

 IRTA regularly sends out digital NewsFlashes and Advisory Memos to the barter industry on important topical matters that are of concern to the industry.
 Recent Advisory Memos covered Management of Exchange Deficits, Franchise and Licensing Requirements and PCI Compliance.
 IRTA also maintains an active social media program in an ongoing effort to increase awareness of the benefits of barter both for IRTA members and the public at large.